-AO (API Options)
+AO (API Output Options)

-Configure the serial output options for received API frames.
+Configure the serial output and legacy I/O sampling options for received API frames.
 This parameter is only applicable when the device is operating in API mode (AP = 1 or 2).
+AO also affects how I/O samples are gathered and transmitted.
+For detailed information on how I/O sampling is handled, see Legacy support.